nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    * - ``expm1``
      - x
      - Returns the exponential of x minus 1.
 The type of x and the return type are Real.
+   * - ``sin``
+     - x
+     - Returns the sine of x.
+The type of x and the return type are Real.
+   * - ``cos``
+     - x
+     - Returns the cosine of x.
+The type of x and the return type are Real.
+   * - ``tan``
+     - x
+     - Returns the tangent of x.
+The type of x and the return type are Real.
    * - ``sinh``
      - x
      - Returns the hyperbolic sine of x.
 The type of x and the return type are Real.